seel3/Hybrid-MAB/README.md

 * Add a confidence value for each sample to the sample object
 * Add functionality to the samples manager so it can update the confidence value of a sample

+    The model classes have already a function called get_score to get the score of a sample

 * Check for each sample if confidence value is below a certain threshold and query av/model depending on it